Question: Why is my period a week late?

 Body weakness is not uncommon before the start of period.
 However, if period is late for days to weeks and you feel very weak, it’s possible you’re pregnant.

-During early pregnancy, body fatigue is common and occurs because of low blood and sugar levels.
+During early pregnancy, body fatigue is common and occurs mainly because of hormonal changes (especially higher progesterone) and your body working harder to support the pregnancy.

 Other signs of pregnancy if your period is one week late are nausea, vomiting, a heavy breast that is easily noticeable, spotting before your missed period (due to implantation), lower belly cramps, food aversion, constipation, frequent urination and mood changes.